 THPRD's Mountain View Champion's Park Wins Third Place for Parks & Public Spaces

-The inclusive and accessible design challenge for this park represents more than simply complying with current accessibility codes, but rather adopting an accessible design philosophy that was embraced from the beginning and applied to every aspect of the design.
+Inclusive and accessibility for this park represents more than simply complying with current accessibility codes, but rather adopting an accessible design and construction philosophy that was embraced from the beginning and applied to every aspect of the project.
 Every attempt was made to provide equal access where all users shared the same routes -wheelchair users should not have to use a different access ramp "over there" while everyone else took a more direct route.
-So the park was designed with no stairs and all fields were designed to be completely accessible.
+So, the park was designed with no stairs and all fields were designed to be completely accessible.
 On a site that drops over 25 feet across its length, there was little tolerance in what was needed to achieve this while still maintaining proper slopes to sidewalks.
 More than most projects, preplanning down to the smallest detail was critical to the park's success.

 Congratulations to the project team!